Sid1057/sid1057.github.io/_posts/2021-08-17-Github-Digest.markdown

     <img src="/assets/images/repo_cards/mattpoggi_self-adapting-confidence.jpg" width="500" />
     </a>
     <p  align="center">
-        Review: good idea and good implementation confidence estimation in depth estimation.
-I think it's a very important direction in the field of depth estimation.
+        Review: good idea and good implementation of the confidence estimation for depth estimation.
+I think it's a very important area in the field of depth estimation.
     </p>
   </p>
 </p>